PrincipleZ/507_Project1/README.md

 ## Acknowledgments

 This project is the first homework project for SI507 at University of Michigan.
-Any bugs in the code was intentionally written.
+Any bugs in the code were intentionally written.